Composition effects on the magnetic permeability of austenitic stainless steels

 Austenitic stainless steels are generally non-magnetic with magnetic permeabilities of around 1.0.
-Permeabilities above 1.0 are associated with the amount of either ferrite or martensite phases present in the ‘austenitic’ steel and so depend on:
+Permeabilities above 1.0 are associated with a small amount of either ferrite or martensite phases present in the ‘austenitic’ steel and so depend on:

 Additions of nickel and nitrogen promote and stabilise the austenite phase, whereas molybdenum, titanium and niobium stabilise ferrite.

 The lowest permeability austenitic stainless steels are therefore the nitrogen bearing 304LN, (1.4311), and 316LN, (1.4406), types, or the high nickel 310, (1.4845), and 305, (1.4303), types.

 In contrast, higher permeabilities can be expected in grades such as 301, (1.4310), 321, (1.4541), and 347, (1.4550), with either lower nickel contents or additions of titanium or niobium, which are powerful ferrite stabilising elements.

 During the welding of these steels, structural changes occur.
 Some of the austenite in the parent material can transform to delta ferrite at high temperatures and on cooling this is partly retained at room temperature.
 Welding filler rods and wires are usually ‘over-alloyed’ to prevent dilution in the fusion zone, but more importantly are balanced to have deliberately high ferrite levels of 5% or sometimes 10%, to minimise the risk of hot cracking during welding.